 Unfortunately, it’s also invasive.
-Gallons of the stuff are needed, and it can require drilling and injection through porches, patios, and adjacent concrete around your house.
+You’ll need gallons of the stuff, and it can require drilling and injection through porches, patios, and adjacent concrete around your house.

 Baits are less-invasive.
 By using small amounts of materials termites like to eat, the slow-acting insecticide is ingested by the termite, which then takes it back to the termite colonies, spreading the poison.

 Baits are typically installed below ground around the perimeter of the building, usually in the form of a hollow plastic cylinder with slits on the side.